ayakhaled0001/grace-cycle/TESTING_GUIDE.md

 - Navigation between pages should work
 - Current page should be maintained when applying additional filters

-### 9. Filter Modal UI
+### 10. Filter Modal UI

 **Objective**: Verify the filter modal interface.

 **Steps**:

 1. Click the "Filter" button
-2. Check the modal interface
+2. Check the modal interface for different search types

 **Expected Results**:

-- Modal should open with category and price filters
+- Modal should open with appropriate filters based on search type
+- Food search: Category and Price filters
+- Vendor search: Category filter only
 - No "Apply Filters" or "Cancel" buttons should be present
 - Filters should apply immediately when changed
 - Close button (×) should be present to close the modal
+- Clicking outside modal should close it

+### 11. Search Type Switching

+**Objective**: Test switching between different search types.

+**Steps**:

+1. Start with "Food" search type
+2. Switch to "Vendor" search type
+3. Switch back to "Food"
+4. Switch to "All"

+**Expected Results**:

+- Sort options should change appropriately
+- Filter options should change appropriately
+- Results should clear when switching to "All"
+- State should be maintained when switching between "Food" and "Vendor"

-### 10. Error Handling
+### 12. Error Handling

 **Objective**: Test error scenarios.